Markus-Martin/Chess/README.md

 0 - Brute force method that doesn't attempt to capture any features in particular - just converts the chess board FEN string to a number
 1 - Represented by controlled blocks of squares.
 In particular, a control value of (0 neither controls, 1 agent controls, -1 enemy controls) are set for 2x4 blocks around the chess board.
 2 - Incorporates controlled squares, time frame (early, mid, late) and king safety

+## References
+Much of the neural network was made using Dr. Phil's video as reference: https://www.youtube.com/watch?v=wc-FxNENg9U
+### Dependencies
+The Chess game uses the follow python libraries:
+pygame - used to render the game
+numpy - used in developing the neural network
+torch - used in developing the neural network
+chess - used to interpret pgn files